javascript-tutorial/en.javascript.info/1-js/02-first-steps/06-type-conversions/1-primitive-conversions-questions/task.md

 # Type conversions

-What will be the result of these evaluation?
+What are results of these expressions?

 ```js no-beautify
 "" + 1 + 0